henrylevesque/AI_Assisted_Analysis_Tool/documentation.md

 # Documentation

 ## Model Choice
-tried using tinyllama because it is the smallest llm on ollama, but it gave stragne results tried llama3.3, but it was too large and took too long found gemma2 took direction well and worked well
+I initially tried using tinyllama because it is the smallest llm on ollama, but it gave strange results tried llama3.3, but it was too large and took too long to run.
+I found that gemma2, the default quant size which is 9b, took direction well and worked well

 ## Data Managment